105 – Queen’s University

 Queen’s School of English

-QBridge is an English-language pathway to Queen’s University for students who are academically competitive for admission to a Queen’s undergraduate degree program but who do not meet the required admission standard for English‑language proficiency.
+QBridge is an English-language pathway to Queen’s University for students who are academically competitive for admission but who do not meet the required admission standard for English‑language proficiency.

 Students accepted to Queen’s through the QBridge pathway are required to complete fall and/or winter terms of the English for Academic Purposes (EAP) Program before progressing to their undergraduate degree studies the following September.

-The 1+4 (5 years) pathway ensures that students are linguistically, academically and culturally prepared to complete their Queen’s undergraduate degree studies.
+The 1+4 (5-year) pathway ensures that students are linguistically, academically and culturally prepared to complete their Queen’s undergraduate degree studies.

 Eligible Degree Programs

 QBridge is available as a pathway to the following undergraduate degree programs: